ivangfr/springboot-jpa-studies/jpa-associations/README.md

 # jpa-associations

-The idea of this module is to study the three associations that JPA and Hibernate provide: `one-to-one`, `one-to-many` and `many-to-many`.
+The goal of this module is to study the three associations that JPA and Hibernate provide: `one-to-one`, `one-to-many` and `many-to-many`.

 ## Start the Application